 - Investors enter their entire investable amount in the Risk Questionnaire.
 Why?
 To find their true Risk Number.
 The amount can’t be arbitrary; it must be realistic to that investor to properly calibrate their risk tolerance.

 This is crucial for advisors to know as a client nears retirement.
 "Will they have enough?”
 Knowing of a 401(k) account, for example, assists both the advisor and the client to make prudent decisions.

 - When walking through the portfolio in a meeting, the client will pour over the analysis and come to grips with the risk involved.
 Once they see that, "while we're at it, can you tell me the Risk Number of this other account, too?" becomes an oft-heard refrain.

 - Retirement Maps brings out great excitement in clients.
 They see the actual probability of success in a succinct, interactive format.
 To top it off, for retirement accounts held elsewhere, clients then may ask to include those figures in the calculation.
 This gives advisors the ability to complete a more holistic review.

-Riskalyze helps advisors expand their network.
+Nitrogen helps advisors expand their network.
 Clients love telling their friends about how their advisor helped them navigate the risk in their portfolio through the Risk Number.
 Those friends oftentimes become referrals.

 Some advisors include all or some of these workflows in their practice and with their team.
 No matter which building blocks you use, the critical piece is ensuring the customer gets the right outcome and a great experience with you.
-That allows you to grow your practice, engage your clients, and build the long-lasting relationships for client retention.
+That allows you to grow your practice, engage your clients, and build long-lasting relationships for client retention.